rucio/fuse-posix/README.md

 - container and dataset DiDs will appear as directories;
 - datasets and containers might include already represented DiDs: a routine to handle such loops should be present.

-## DONEs
-- Curl-REST wrapper based on `libcurl` has been implemented in the form of `GET` and `POST` methods, for the moment.
-The `GET` method has been tested widely and appears to be consistent with the output of the `curl` CLI.
-- The curl-REST wrapper uses a singleton-equipped `curl` instance to limit memory fingerprint.
-- Rucio-API wrappers, based on Rucio's RESTFul interface, are being developed.
-At the moment access token retrieval through userpass authentication and scopes listing are implemented and tested.
-- Fuse mounting works!
-- Rucio-API is now backed with cache, to reduce proactively the number of cURL operations.
-- Introduced runtime parsing of configuration file (`settings.json`?) to replace `globals.cpp`.
-The syntax is clear from the included example file.
-- Introduced log-level based logging using submodule `fastlog`[link](https://github.com/gabrielefronze/fastlog).
-  As a side note three log levels (ERROR > INFO > DEBUG, in order of reversed gravity and direct verbosity) have been introduced and are usable at runtime:

-  - `-v` = INFO
-  - `-vv` = DEBUG
-  - `<no opt>` = ERROR (default)

-  For example `rucio-fuse-main -v` invokes the software with INFO log level, `rucio-fuse-main -vv` with DEBUG level and so on.

-## TODOs
-- Implement the read Fuse operation: ***at the moment the file contents are dummy***!
-- Introduce certificate-base authentication mechanism.
-- Fix Mac OS X mouting issues
-- Surely a lot more...

 ## Getting Started

 ### Cloning the repository